volchd/projects-api/docs/architecture.md

 1. A browser (or another HTTP client) calls the UI or the API gateway URL.
 2. The UI uses the hooks under `apps/ui/src/hooks` to call the backend through `fetch` helpers located in `apps/ui/src/api`.
 3. API Gateway forwards the request to the appropriate Lambda handler declared in `apps/api/serverless.yml`.
-4. Handlers in `apps/api/src/projects.ts` and `apps/api/src/tasks.ts` validate payloads, resolve the authenticated user (currently hard-coded to `demo-user`), and perform the DynamoDB operation through the shared `ddbDocClient` instance (`apps/api/src/dynamodb.ts`).
+4. Handlers in `apps/api/src/projects.ts` and `apps/api/src/tasks.ts` validate payloads, resolve the authenticated user from the Cognito ID token, and perform the DynamoDB operation through the shared `ddbDocClient` instance (`apps/api/src/dynamodb.ts`).
 5. DynamoDB stores both Projects and Tasks in a single table.
 Projects live at `PK=PROJECT#<projectId>, SK=PROJECT`, tasks at `PK=PROJECT#<projectId>, SK=TASK#<taskId>`.
 A global secondary index (`GSI1`) lets us list projects per user.
 6. The API responds with JSON via the helper in `apps/api/src/response.ts`.
 The UI normalizes the payloads into React state and re-renders.